eqsoft/XapiCmi5/README.md

 ```

-- the preflight requests can be terminated by nginx like this if used as reverse proxy:
+-- in nginx environment the preflight requests can be terminated like this if used as reverse proxy:

 ```
 location ~ /xapi/xapiproxy.php {